GDS2005/django-crud/README.md

 ]
 ```

-8. Create the template to add html.
-Create a folder named templates in appname.
+8. Create the template to add HTML content.
+Create a folder named templates in the app's directory.

 ## Configure Database

-#### I highly recommend to use Decouple to use Enviroment Variables.
+#### I highly recommend using Decouple to use environment variables.

 ```bash
 pip install python-decouple
 ```
-Then, generate a ".env" file and create your variables:
+Then, create a ".env" file and define your variables:

 ```bash
 DB_HOST=localhost